 Overview

-For years, studies have shown that for early-stage breast cancer, women who have breast-conserving surgery (lumpectomy) followed by radiation treatments live just as long as women who have mastectomy.
-This was good news for women who wanted to avoid having their whole breast removed.
+People with early-stage breast cancer who have breast-conserving surgery (lumpectomy) followed by radiation treatments live just as long as people who have mastectomy.

-In recent years, a growing number of women with early-stage cancer have chosen to have both the affected breast and their healthy breast removed.
+Some people with early-stage cancer choose to have both the affected breast and the breast without cancer removed.
 Removing both breasts is called a bilateral or double mastectomy.

-Each woman facing breast cancer has to decide which treatment is right for her.
-But you don't have to make a decision right away.
+Each person facing breast cancer has to decide which treatment is right for them.
+If you are facing this decision, you likely don't have to decide right away.
 You can take some time to think about your options and what matters most to you.

 What do experts say about bilateral mastectomy?